 How long does it take for an average laundry load to dry?
 Provided you’re using an electric or gas dryer to do the job as opposed to a clothesline, you can expect your clothes, towels, or linens to be thoroughly dry in about 60 minutes.
 That’s enough time to bake a pie, watch the season finale of your favorite TV drama, or agonize over how you’re even going to begin to clean out the garage.

-But if your dryer refuses to cooperate with your plans and keeps shutting off, it’s going to take considerably longer for that load to dry.
-Before we examine the probable reasons why that convenient appliance has become a nuisance, let’s review how gas and electric dryers do what they do.
+But if your dryer refuses to cooperate with your plans and the dryer keeps shutting off, it’s going to take considerably longer for that load to dry.
+Before we examine the probable reasons why a dryer shuts off early and why that convenient appliance has become a nuisance, let’s review how gas and electric dryers do what they do.